 Copyright © 2016 Morvillo Abramowitz Grand Iason & Anello PC

 Catherine M. Foti has more than twenty-five years of experience in complex civil and white collar criminal matters, including frauds, employment discrimination, sexual harassment, and attorney disciplinary matters.
 She conducts internal investigations for corporations and also counsels individuals involved in such investigations.
 Cathy has been listed under Cambridge Who’s Who and has been recognized in the area of Criminal Defense: White Collar by Best Lawyers in America.
 She has also been listed in Thomson Reuters' Super Lawyers and named to its Top 50 Women list.

 She currently serves on the Board of Directors of the New York Women’s Bar Association, and has served as its Vice-President and as co-chair of its Judiciary and Professional Ethics and Discipline Committees.
-Cathy is a member of the New York Council of Defense Lawyers, previously served on the Board of Directors of NYCDL and is currently the chair of its Sentencing Guidelines Committee.
-She is also a member of the American Bar Association, the Federal Bar Council, and the New York City Bar Association, where she sat on the Committee on Professional Discipline and on the Criminal Law Committee.
+Cathy is a member of the New York Council of Defense Lawyers, previously served on the Board of Directors of NYCDL and is currently the chair of its Sentencing Guidelines Committee, which she recently represented before the United States Sentencing Commission when it heard testimony on proposed amendments to the Guidelines.
+Cathy is also a member of the American Bar Association, the Federal Bar Council, and the New York City Bar Association, where she sat on the Committee on Professional Discipline and on the Criminal Law Committee.

 Cathy is a regular contributor to The Insider Blog on Forbes.com.
 In addition, Cathy was, for many years, a member of the Board of Editors for, and a contributor to, the Business Crimes Bulletin.
 She writes about and speaks on various topics, including corporate internal investigations, evidence issues, ethics, attorney disciplinary proceedings, and developments in employment discrimination matters.